Learn how to make a DIY wrap skirt with a free sewing pattern guide in any size. This beginner sewing project is a great handmade gift!

 - 4 yards of woven fabric – I used this Spoonflower FABRIC

-- 9+ yards of 1/2″ double fold bias tape in coordinating colors – purchased or made
+- 9+ yards of 1/2″ double fold bias tape in coordinating colors – (Learn how to make and use bias tape.)

 Draw the diagram and cut out the skirt.